 Unlike traditional spreadsheet uses, Table View’s features allow you to plan, communicate, execute, and monitor your project from start to finish.
 You can receive robust analytics on the project status, notify the team immediately of any changes, and easily view your project in a calendar, gantt chart, or kanban board.

 To give you some inspiration, we’ve put together four examples of projects that are perfect for Table View.
 Even if you don’t use Hive, you will probably find some great ideas about spreadsheet uses you can introduce to your team.
+So here are 4 great project ideas that work well in spreadsheets — and even better in Table View.

 What it does: A content calendar organizes a robust content pipeline.
 Each row represents a piece of content you want to create.
 You can use statuses to follow items along in the creation process from research to writing to promotion.
 Labels can identify the type of content from blog posts to webinars.
 You can even use custom fields to add links to drafts and key assets.
 Even better, it can serve as a place where team members can add their ideas so you always have plenty of options when looking ahead.
+And if you need some extra help, you can always hire a SaaS content marketing agency to assist in creating the calendar.

 Who can use it: It’s great for marketing teams that have a robust content marketing strategy.